williamnguyen-activecyber/okta.github.io/_source/quickstart/react/default-example.md

 ```

 ### `/login`
 This route redirects to the Okta Authorization URL if the user is not authenticated.
-If the user is coming from a protected page, they'll be redirected back to the page after authentication.

 Create a new component `src/Login.js`: